How to start recording your own podcast show.

 “For most beginner podcasters, a USB mic will do the job.
 Many go for under $200.”

-Be sure to use a pop filter on your mic.
+Make sure that you use a pop filter on your mic.
 Without one, hard sounds like plosives (B or P sounds) or sibiliants (S sounds) can pop or hiss unpleasantly in your audience’s ear.
 Pop filters also mitigate the inevitable sound of your exhalation.